Church of the Annunciation (Minneapolis): 2025 shooting

 On the morning of August 27, 2025, a mass shooting occurred at the church.
 The attack took place during a scheduled school-wide Mass, attended by students and faculty of Annunciation Catholic School.
 Three people were killed: two children and the perpetrator.
 Seventeen others were injured, including 14 children.

+On December 6, 2025, Archbishop Bernard Hebda presided over a Solemn Rite of Reparation at the church, reconsecrating the space for sacred worship.
+Media were asked not to be present inside for the ceremony.